The Broken Windows Theory Applies to Technical Debt: Conclusions

 From the resulting data set of $51$ distinct solutions, we extracted several measures of TD, some through carefully designed manual procedures and others using the static code analyzing tool \textsf{SonarQube}.
 Our analysis of these metrics revealed considerable effects of existing TD on the subjects' propensity to reimplement, rather than reuse functionality, choose poor names for their variables, and introduce other issues identified by \textsf{SonarQube}.

-The fact that \emph{three} distinct effects were identified (on the $95\%$ credible interval), is substantial evidence that the dynamics of the BWT apply to the software development context.
+The fact that \emph{three} distinct effects were identified, is substantial evidence that the dynamics of the BWT apply to the software development context.
 The resulting increase in issues of types other than those that we had deliberately introduced suggests that the effects are not exclusively the result of mimicry.
-Additionally, our finding that subjects tended to rate their work lower when it introduced more TD indicates that they were, at least partially, aware of the shortcuts they had taken.
+Additionally, our finding that subjects tended to rate their work lower when they introduced more TD indicates that they were, at least partially, aware of the shortcuts they had taken.

 We further examined the phenomenon through follow-up interviews with volunteering subjects which, through thematic analysis, produced results consistent with the findings of our quantitative analysis.